JonoMacC/computing-quotes/README.md

 # Local Development

-Clone the repository and go to the project directory in your terminal `cd /computing-quotes`.
+- Clone the repository and go to the project directory in your terminal `cd /computing-quotes`

-Install all dependencies by executing `yarn` in your terminal.
+- Install all dependencies by executing `yarn` in your terminal

-Run `node server` in the terminal.
+- Run `node server` in the terminal

-Open another terminal and run `yarn start` to start the app.
+- Open another terminal and run `yarn start` to start the app

-View the site by navigating to **localhost:3000** in your web browser.
+- View the site by navigating to **localhost:3000** in your web browser